varnerlab/CHEME-4800-5800-Labs-AY-2024/week-2/Lab-2b/README.md

 ```

 * `Fun`: Visualize the samples `x` using the [histogram function](https://docs.julialang.org/en/v1/stdlib/Statistics/#Statistics.histogram) from the [UnicodePlots package](https://github.com/JuliaPlots/UnicodePlots.jl.git) (old school text plotting).
-    * Change the number of samples in the sample function, and the number of bins in the histogram using the `nbins` keyword argument.
+    * Change the number of samples in the sample function and the number of bins in the histogram using the `nbins` keyword argument.
 * `Check`: What is the type of `x`?
 Use the [typeof function](https://docs.julialang.org/en/v1/base/base/#Core.typeof) to check the type of `x.`
 * `Error case`: What happens if we pass in a negative value for the `number_of_samples` argument?
-Try it and see what happens.
+Try it and see.
-* `Error case`: What happens if we pass in a non-integer value for `number_of_samples` argument?
-Try it and see what happens.
+* `Error case`: What happens if we pass in a non-integer value for the `number_of_samples` argument?
+Try it and see.
 * `Error case`: What happens if we pass in a non-numeric value for `number_of_samples`?
 Try it and see what happens.

 _Discussion_: Let's explore some of the properties of the `x` variable, and the `sample(...)` function:
 * How `big` (number of elements) is `x`?
 Use the [length function](https://docs.julialang.org/en/v1/base/strings/#Base.length-Tuple{AbstractString}) to check its size.
 * How `big` (how much memory in bytes) does `x` occupy?
 Use the [sizeof function](https://docs.julialang.org/en/v1/base/base/#Base.sizeof-Tuple{Type}) to check its memory footprint.
 Do you think this makes sense?
     * Let's get a second opinion; use the [varinfo function](https://docs.julialang.org/en/v1/stdlib/InteractiveUtils/#InteractiveUtils.varinfo) to summarize the variables in the current `scope`.
-* Why didn't we have to (initially) pass in a value for the `number_of_samples` arguement in the `sample(...)` function?
+* Why didn't we have to (initially) pass in a value for the `number_of_samples` argument in the `sample(...)` function?

 __Task 4__: Compute the sample mean $\hat{\mu}$ and sample standard deviation $\hat{\sigma}$ of the `x` variable using the [mean](https://docs.julialang.org/en/v1/stdlib/Statistics/#Statistics.mean) and [std](https://docs.julialang.org/en/v1/stdlib/Statistics/#Statistics.std) functions, exported from the [Statistics module](https://docs.julialang.org/en/v1/stdlib/Statistics/#Statistics).
 * `Check`: Was the sample mean $\hat{\mu}$ close to the true mean $\mu$?
 Was the sample standard deviation $\hat{\sigma}$ close to the true standard deviation $\sigma$?
 How can we fix this?